AUTOMOBILE INDUSTRY - THE DILEMMA OF GROWTH

 ARE WE SELF SUFFICIENT IN RAW MATERIAL, TECHNOLOGY AND LABOR?

-In terms of raw materials; the answer is no. We require at least 4 to 5 million tons of steel to meet the target set for coming years.
+In raw material, no. We require at least 4 to 5 million tons of steel to meet the target set for coming years.
 Our present capacity is only one million ton.
 The prices of imported steel are going up.
 The capacity of Pakistan Steel could be increased three fold but it will take some bold measures.

 India's huge auto industry is fed by the Indian steel giants Mittal Steel and Tata steel.

-In terms of technology, the answer is no. We have been trudging through a number of deletion programs without being able to achieve any thing of substance.
+In technology, no. We have been trudging through a number of deletion programs without being able to achieve any thing of substance.
 During the last few years, productive money has been diverted to speculative markets instead of being used for capital formation.

-In terms of labor, partly the answer is no. We have unskilled labor in abundance.
+In labor, partly no. We have unskilled labor in abundance.
 Auto industry requires literate and skilled labor which we are terribly short on.

 DO WE HAVE A COMPETITIVE EDGE?

-The high production cost, lack of modern technology, the tariff structure for imported units and manufacturers' greed for higher profits make the indigenous production saleable only in the domestic market with ample demand.
+None.
+The high production cost, lack of modern technology, the tariff structure for imported units, and manufacturers" greed for higher profits make the indigenous production saleable only in the domestic market with ample demand.
 Locally produced 800 cc Suzuki Mehran has an ex-factory price Rs.360,000.
-Local manufacturer Adam Motors' Revo is selling at Rs.310,000.
+Local manufacturer Adam Motors" Revo is selling at Rs.310,000.
 These are the lowest price cars in Pakistan having a dollar value of 5,000 to 6,000.
 Contrary to this, India's Tatas have recently launched the cheapest auto of the world having a price of $2,500 only.